 Secrets of storytelling

 Here are some key quotes that I took away from Hsu’s article:

-- Storytelling is one of the few human traits that are truly universal across culture and through all of known history. … People in societies of all types weave narratives … And when a characteristic behavior shows up in so many different societies, researchers pay attention: its roots may tell us something about our evolutionary past.
+- Storytelling is one of the few human traits that are truly universal across culture and through all of known history.
+People in societies of all types weave narratives.
+When a characteristic behaviour appears in many different societies, researchers pay attention.
+Its roots may tell us something about our evolutionary past.

-- [M]ost scientists are starting to agree: stories have such a powerful and universal appeal that the neurological roots of both telling tales and enjoying them are probably tied to crucial parts of our social cognition.
+- Most scientists agree that stories have a powerful and universal appeal.
+Indeed, the neurological roots of both telling tales and enjoying them are probably tied to crucial parts of our social cognition.

-The takeaway for public speakers, of course, is to tell stories.
+The takeaway from the psychology of storytelling is, not surprisingly, to tell stories.
 They help us connect with audiences in a way that statistics and bullet points will never be able to do.
 And, as I wrote in a previous post, stories help us make our messages stick.
 They help us to be memorable.